department-of-veterans-affairs/vets-website/content/pages/health-care/eligibility.md

 **Note:** You can ask for a VA Character of Discharge review while at the same time applying for a discharge upgrade from the Department of Defense (DoD) or the Coast Guard.

-**How to get care for military sexual assault or mental health problems even without VA health care benefits:**
+**Getting care for mental health problems or issues related to military sexual assualt: <br/>

-If you experienced sexual assault or harassment while in the military, or need mental health services related to PTSD or other mental health conditions linked to your service, you may qualify for VA health benefits even without a VA Character of Discharge review or a discharge upgrade.
+If you experienced sexual assault or harassment while in the military, or need mental health services related to PTSD or other mental health problems linked to your service, you may qualify for VA health benefits even without a VA Character of Discharge review or a discharge upgrade.
 Call our general VA hotline at (<a href="tel:+1-800-827-1000">1-800-827-1000</a>), Monday through Friday, 8:00 a.m. to 9:00 p.m.
 (ET) to find out what your care options may be.

 Learn more about accessing VA health services for:<br/>
 - [Mental health problems](/health-care/health-conditions/mental-health/)